 If your portal machine has multiple NIC cards or DNS entries

-ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a DNS name server.
-If you installed Portal for ArcGIS on such a machine, you may want to identify which IP address or hostname the portal should use for network communication.
-This is done by editing an existing file and adding a new file into the portal's installation directory, which by default is C:\Program Files\ArcGIS\Portal.
+ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a domain name system (DNS) server.
+If you installed Portal for ArcGIS on such a machine, you may want to identify the IP address or hostname the portal should use for network communication.
+This is done by editing an existing file and adding a new file to the portal's installation directory, which, by default, is C:\Program Files\ArcGIS\Portal.

 Perform these steps immediately after installation, prior to creating the initial administrative account and portal site.

 - Log in to the machine where Portal for ArcGIS is installed.
-Navigate to the folder <Portal installation directory>\framework\etc. Create a new file named hostname.properties, with appropriate permissions, inside this folder.
+Browse to the <Portal installation directory>\framework\etc folder.
+Create a file named hostname.properties, with appropriate permissions, in this folder.

 - Save and close the hostname.properties file.

 - Open the file in a text editor.
 Remove the comment mark # from the hostidentifier property, and set the property to the IP address of the NIC card or DNS entry you want the portal to use for network communication.
-For example, to designate IP address 18.104.22.168, the line should read as follows.
+For example, to designate IP address 126.96.36.199, the line should read as follows:

 - Save and close the hostidentifier.properties file.